 3.17.2.3 Pressure switches.
-When operated during vibration as specified in 4.6.4.2, pressure switches shall maintain their setpoint and shall function properly with a setpoint repeatability within 3 times the stated repeatabilities specified in note 6 of tables A and B. State transfer shall be positive without contact chatter or hangup.
+When operated during vibration as specified in 4.6.4.2, pressure switches shall maintain their setpoint and shall function properly with a setpoint repeatability within 3 times the stated repeatabilities specified in note 6 of tables II and III.
+State transfer shall be positive without contact chatter or hang-up.
 Post-test reference measurements shall conform to the requirements of 3.16.7.1, and shall verify retention of the pre-test established setpoint.

 3.17.2.4 Temperature switches.
-When operated during vibration as specified in 4.6.4.3, temperature switches shall maintain their setpoint and shall function properly with a setpoint repeatability within 3 times the stated repeatabilities of note 4 of table C. Post-test reference measurements shall conform to the requirements of 3.16.7.2 for setpoint repeatability and differential, and shall verify retention of the pretest established setpoint.
+When operated during vibration as specified in 4.6.4.3, temperature switches shall maintain their setpoint and shall function properly with a setpoint repeatability within 3 times the stated repeatabilities of note 4 of table IV.
+Post-test reference measurements shall conform to the requirements of 3.16.7.2 for setpoint repeatability and differential, and shall verify retention of the pre-test established setpoint.

 3.17.3 Shock.
 Equipment shall withstand the high-impact shock test specified in 4.6.5 without change of operational state, mechanical or electrical damage, or electrical malfunction.
 Equipment shall not fail to function in any operational mode as a result of the shock test.
-Pre and post test examination and general operation test shall verify equipment performance.
+Pre- and post-test examination and general operation test shall verify equipment performance.
 Contact performance during impact shall be as follows:

-- (a) AC Line contacts.
+a.
+AC line contacts.
 When shock tested as specified in 4.6.5.1.1, closed line contacts of contactors may not open for more than 200 milliseconds.
-Open line contacts shall not close for more than 20 milliseconds. - (b) DC line contacts.
+Open line contacts shall not close for more than 20 milliseconds.

+b.
+DC line contacts.
 The closed line contacts of contactors shall not open for more than 500 milliseconds when shock tested as specified in 4.6.5.1.2.
-Open line contacts shall not close for more than 75 milliseconds. - (c) Associated switching device contacts.
-Closed contacts may open, or open contacts may close, for a duration of not more than 10 milliseconds for all pressure and temperature switches as well as for timing relays that are designed for critical applications.
-Closed contacts may open, or open contacts may close for a duration of not more than 20 milliseconds for the other relays and switches designed for motor control applications.
-The equipment shall not alter state when tested as specified in 4.6.5.1.3. - (d) Auxiliary contacts.
+Open line contacts shall not close for more than 75 milliseconds.

+c.
+Associated switching device contacts.
+Closed contacts may open, or open contacts may close, for a duration of not more than 10 milliseconds for all pressure and temperature switches as well as for timing relays that are designed for vital applications.
+Closed contacts may open, or open contacts may close for a duration of not more than 20 milliseconds for the other relays and switches designed for non-vital applications unless otherwise specified (see 6.2).
+The equipment shall not alter state when tested as specified in 4.6.5.1.3.

+d.
+Auxiliary contacts.
 Closed contacts shall not open more than 20 milliseconds.
-Open contacts shall not close for more than 20 milliseconds.
-Test conditions shall be as specified in 4.6.5.1.3. - (e) Assembled controller contacts.
+Open contacts shall not close for more than 20 milliseconds unless otherwise specified (see 6.2).
+Test conditions shall be as specified in 4.6.5.1.3.

+e.
+Assembled controller contacts.
 Assembled controllers utilizing components and devices qualified to this specification shall meet the contact performance requirements specified for the applicable line contacts.
 Other contacts shall be monitored for qualitative analysis only.